oswaldovh69/VisualAnalytics/README.md

 # David Ayala-Usma's Data Visualization Blog

-For more information regarding this blog, please check the [main page](https://ayala-usma.github.io/VisualAnalytics/)
+For entries of this blog, please check the [main page](https://ayala-usma.github.io/VisualAnalytics/)